Albany, Oregon: Government

 Albany has a home rule charter and a council–manager government.
 A full-time unelected city manager administers the day-to-day operations of the city for the council.
-The city manager in 2018 is Peter Troedsson.
+The city manager since 2018 is Peter Troedsson.
 The mayor is elected at large every two years.
 The six council members represent the three geographic wards of the city and have overlapping four-year terms.
 The city charter was first adopted in 1891, and the most recent version of the city charter became effective on January 1, 1957, modified since then by ordinances adopted by the council.
-The mayor, as of 2022, is Alex Johnson II, and the council members are Dick Olsen and Matilda Novak from Ward I, Ray Kopczynski and Stacey Bartholomew from Ward II, and Bessie Johnson and Marilyn Smith from Ward III.
+The mayor, as of 2025, is Alex Johnson II, and the council members are Steph Newton and Michael Thomson from Ward I, Carolyn McLeod and Chris Van Drimmelen from Ward II, and Ramycia McGhee and Marilyn Smith from Ward III.

 Albany City Hall is located on Broadalbin Street in the downtown section of the city and was built in 1995.
 In 2018, City Hall houses: